Updated April 2026

 Limits and excess chosen

 Higher indemnity limits and lower excesses increase premium.
-Sub-limits on key sections also affect pricing.
+Sub-limits on specific sections also affect total pricing.

 ⚠️